dwavesystems/dwave-ocean-sdk/docs/ocean/ocean_install.rst

       -v, --verbose  Increase output verbosity
       --help         Show this message and exit.

 Both commands describe the tools and enable you to select which if any to install.

-Most Ocean tools solve problems on a :term:`solver`, which is a compute resource such as a D-Wave system or CPU, and might require that you configure a default solver.
+Most Ocean tools solve problems on a :term:`solver`, which is a compute resource such as a |dwave_short| quantum computer or CPU, and might require that you configure a default solver.
+The :ref:`ocean_sapi_access_basic` describes the next step of setting up your environment, how to configure your system to access
-:ref:`sapi_access` describes the next step of setting up your environment, how to configure your system to access D-Wave or other remote solvers.
+|dwave_short| or other remote solvers.